amyinorbit/hons/_posts/2016-09-23-i2c-experiments.md

+---
-title: Experiments: AVR, I2C Communications
+title: "Experiments: AVR, I2C Communications"
 date: 2016-09-23 10:00:00
-template: post.html
+template: post
+---

 These past two weeks, I've worked on getting I2C working between the Pi and two Arduinos.
 I've also started to look into raw C programming for AVR controllers